termlen0/ansible-hackathon/README.md

         - SecOps
         - Ops
         - WebOps

+> Since each team will be fairly independent, feel free to build out your inventory to best suit your use cases

 ### Security Ops:
 Build distinct playbooks to accomplish each of the following tasks:
 Note: None of these tasks should modify the configurations.
 It should